 Toxic phase symptoms may include:

-Your doctor will ask you about your symptoms and medical and travel history.
+You will be asked about your symptoms and medical and travel history.
 A physical exam will be done.
 Blood tests will be needed for diagnosis.
-Antibodies or the virus may be detected in the blood.
+Antibodies for the virus may be detected in the blood.

 Currently, medications or treatments specifically for yellow fever are not available.
 However, there are treatments that that can be given at a hospital to ease some symptoms of yellow fever.

 It is important to keep the body hydrated.
-Fluids containing electrolytes may be given orally, or may be injected through a vein to prevent dehydration.
+Fluids containing electrolytes may be given orally or through an IV to prevent dehydration.

 In toxic phases, dialysis may be needed to help the kidneys filter waste.

 In toxic phase cases, a transfusion may be needed to replace blood cells and clotting agents lost through bleeding.